Young European Leadership: UNFCCC COP Delegations

-Young European Leadership organizes a high-level youth delegation to the European Health Parliament.
+Young European Leadership organizes a high-level youth delegation to the annual United Nations Climate Change conference.
+YEL sponsors 10 young Europeans to attend the annual UN COP Summit and trains them with the necessary know-how to make an impact on climate change.
+As part of their work, they also publish interviews with people of interest as it pertains to the summit.

+UN CSW Delegations

+Young European Leadership organizes a high-level youth delegation to the annual UN Commission on the Status of Women conference.
+While YEL members have been involved in these summits in the past, the organization was accredited to the United Nations for this summit starting in 2025.
+YEL sponsors five young women from across Europe on an annual basis to give them the opportunity to attend the UN summit and to advocate for the voice and rights of women around the world.

 Other Events

 In addition, Young European Leadership organizes and participates in various youth-focused events.
 These include events hosted by the European Business Summit, the OECD, the Paris Peace Forum, and the European Committee of the Regions.
+YEL also hosts its own annual summit to meet with youth from across Europe.
+The summit usually takes place in a different EU member state every year to allow YEL to better highlight the diversity of Europe.

 Former Activities

 Young European Council

 The Young European Council was a simulation of the European Council for young people.
 The different national positions on a variety of issues discussed at the European level such as energy, the question of the Euro or EU-bilateral relations, are covered.
 Young European Leadership organized the Young European Council (YEC) 2014 in Brussels.
 It gathered students and young professionals from all over Europe to address three challenges: education to employment, digital revolution and technologies, and sustainable development in cities; exchanging with policy-makers from the European institutions and think-tank experts.
 Guest speakers included the then-European Commissioner for Climate Action, Ms. Connie Hedegaard.